We've Switched to Contactless Fare Payments!

-Beginning Monday, July 12, Big Blue Bus will no longer accept cash and tokens on board.
-Customers will be required to make contactless fare payments with TAP or a mobile ticket, instead of cash and tokens.
+Big Blue Bus no longer accepts cash and tokens on board.
+Customers are required to make contactless fare payments with TAP or a mobile ticket, instead of cash and tokens.

 Contactless is the safer, faster, and more convenient way to pay your fare.
 And for a limited time, Regular customers can ride Big Blue Bus for only $1 each way with contactless fare payments; Senior/Disabled/Medicare (S/D/M) customers ride for just $0.40.

 There are two (2) ways to make contactless fare payments on Big Blue Bus:

 Need help deciding which contactless option is best for you?